Formerly called Geospatial Images, map sheets are any image that can be referenced to a place on the surface of the earth.

-A blank dropdown menu will appear first.
+A blank dropdown menu will appear.
 Click that dropdown menu and any shared map sheets in the map viewer area will be listed.
 Publicly available map sheets will be grouped by type (Visitor, Bike, Water, etc).

 If you are zoomed out too far, no mapsheets will appear in your list and you will get the following message: Zoom In To See Shared Map Sheets.
-Zoom in more and try again.
+Zoom in more on the map viewer and try again.

 Select the map sheet you wish to view from the list and it will be added to your map at 100% opacity by default.

 Map sheets also have additional options.
 Click the zoom to extent icon directly below the map sheet’s name to zoom the map viewer to fit that particular map sheet.
 You can click crop to neatline if the border of the map data has extra blank area or text outside of it.
 Selecting this option will hide anything outside the border of the map data (also known as the “neatline”).
-You can also adjust the opacity of the map sheet in the same way you do for base layers: either manually enter the desired opacity or move the opacity slider.

-You can add as many shared map sheets as you would like using either method.
+You can add as many map sheets as your heart desires to your map!
 If you wish to remove a map sheet from the map, click the X next to the name of the map sheet in the Map Sheets menu.

-Any user can submit a map to be reviewed for inclusion in the overlay at caltopo.com/submitmap.
+Any user can submit a map to be reviewed for inclusion in the overlay at https://caltopo.com/submitmap.
 CalTopo will assess all maps for quality as well as copyright issues.

 Currently you can only find new shared map sheets or upload personal map sheets on the web.
 However if you save a map sheet to your account on the web, you can also access and use it on the mobile app.
-To view map sheets saved to your account on the mobile, click on the 3 bar menu in the upper left hand corner of the map viewer and then select Map Sheets.
+To view map sheets saved to your account on the mobile app, tap the 3 bar main menu in the upper left hand corner of the map viewer and then select Map Sheets.

 A new screen will open with a list of the map sheets saved to your account.

 When removing downloaded data for a map sheet, a dialog will appear confirming that you want to remove offline data for the map sheet (also known as a geoimage).
 Press Ok and your map sheet will no longer be saved to your device; however it will still appear in your Map Sheet list.